bearcove/rubicon/README.md

-Now that we've made our peace with the fact there _will_ be code duplication, and that, as long as that code EXACTLY MATCHES across different copies, it's okay, we need to address the fact that duplicating globals isn't _never okay_.
+Now that we've made our peace with the fact there _will_ be code duplication, and that, as long as that code EXACTLY MATCHES across different copies, it's okay, we need to address the fact that duplicating globals is _never okay_.

 In particular, by globals, we mean: